O'Hara Group

 Configuring CORS 🔗

-When using a URL for your JSON/YAML definition, it is important to note that the URL will be fetched by the client browser (not the Confluence Server) once the page is rendered.
+When accessing JSON/YAML definitions at a URL or in a git repository, it is important to note that it will be fetched by the client browser (not the Confluence Server) when the page is rendered.

 Access-Control-Allow-Origin: *